 After a person converts to Judaism he is like any other Jew.
 In fact, one must be more sensitive to his feelings than those of other Jews.
 This is because of the extreme difficulties that a convert faces.
 After all, it is not easy to leave one’s people and one’s home in order to join a wise nation with an ancient culture and rich tradition which is not so easily absorbed even after many years of study.
 This extreme transition calls for great inner strength, and even the slightest insult can undermine a convert’s confidence and cause him great despair.

 What could be more fitting and correct than to show the convert added affection, for of his own volition did he leave his people and his homeland in order to join the nation of Israel.
 The Almighty Himself loves the convert, as it is written, “He loves the convert to give him food and clothing” (Deuteronomy 10:18).
-May we all merit to love and embrace the convert, to accept him warmly and by so doing to unveil the incredible uniqueness of the Jewish people.
+May we all merit loving and embracing the convert, to accept him warmly and thus, to unveil the incredible uniqueness of the Jewish people.

-But the truth of the matter is that Jewish law’s attitude to the convert is completely positive.
+But the truth of the matter is that the attitude of Jewish law towards the convert is completely positive.
 The only reason that Judaism seeks to dissuade the convert is in order to see if he sincerely wishes to join the Jewish people, or if this is just a passing desire which will disappear in a few years.

 How Much Must the Convert Learn Before Conversion?

-One important question is, how many laws must the convert be taught before he is asked if he is ready to accept upon himself the commandments of the Torah?
-Another question is, should he be told in detail the Torah punishments applying to one who violates the commandments?
+One important question is: how many laws must we teach the convert before he is asked if he is ready to accept upon himself the commandments of the Torah?
+Another question is: should he be told in detail the Torah punishments applying to one who violates the commandments?